 - Ladle the pudding into 4 dessert cups and top each 1/4 cup fresh blueberries.

-- If you like things really sweet, add an additonal tablespoon of maple syrup.
+- If you like things really sweet, add an additional tablespoon of maple syrup.

 - Use any milk you like for this chia pudding.